Updated: February 2021

 Another BIG Benefit of Knowing Your MBTI Type

-Having an understanding of your natural tendencies will allow you to modify your actions and accept differences so that the time you spend at work is not tense but instead more enjoyable.
+Having an understanding of your natural tendencies and strengths will allow you to modify your actions and accept differences so that the time you spend at work is not tense but instead more enjoyable.
 This level of self-awareness will also help you to become a better communicator since you’ll have an understanding of how your messages are being perceived by others with differing personality types and communication styles.

 The more self-awareness you have prior to starting your new job, the more you can adapt to the work environment that’s already in place.
 This will allow you to truly be a great fit and advance down the path of promotion.